yazdanasadi/Covid-paper/README.md

 # Timeseries Analysis With Covid Data.
 ==============================================================
-Predicting No. infections with LSTM (using Pytorch) and Preprocessing the data.
+Preprocessing the data and Predicting Number of daily infections with LSTM (using Pytorch).